Revisiting Matrix Sketching in Linear Bandits: Achieving Sublinear Regret via Dyadic Block Sketching: Omitted Proofs for Section

+In this section, we first provide a proof of Theorem~\ref{thm: confidence ellipsoid} in Appendix~\ref{sec: thm of confidence ellipsoid}, which is the key theorem leading to the regret bound of our method when using FD.
+The proofs for the regret bounds in Theorem~\ref{thm: DBSLinUCB via FD} and Theorem~\ref{thm: DBSLinUCB via RFD} are provided in Appendix~\ref{sec: Proof of Thm FD} and Appendix~\ref{sec: Proof of Theorem RFD}, respectively.
+Later, we illustrate and prove the properties of Dyadic Block Sketching for RFD in Appendix~\ref{sec: Prop RFD}, which are consistent with the properties of single-scale RFD.

+Our key technical contribution is extending the theoretical framework~\citep{kuzborskij2019efficient,chen2021efficient} from single-scale to multi-scale matrix sketching.
+In particular, we show that the RLS estimator can effectively leverage multiple sketches at different scales, where the estimation error depends on their collective approximation quality.
+This analytical framework bridges the theoretical gap between multi-scale sketching and linear bandit algorithms, opening avenues for applying multi-scale techniques to other online learning problems.

-\section{Proof of Theorem~\ref{thm: DBSLinUCB via FD}}
+\subsection{Proof of Theorem~\ref{thm: confidence ellipsoid}}

-Following \cite{abbasi2011improved}, we structure the proof in two parts: first, we establish bounds for the approximate confidence ellipsoid, and second, we delineate the bounds for regret.
 Denote \( B_t \) as the number of blocks at round \( t \), and \( \overline{\sigma}_i \) as the sum of shrinking singular values in the sketch of block \( i \).
 Let $l_{B_t}$ be the sketch size in the active block at round $t$.
-We start by establishing an intermediate result concerning the confidence ellipsoid.
+According to Algorithm~\ref{alg2}, the approximate covariance matrix is